 Analyzing IBM's Unusual Options Activity

-IBM (NYSE:IBM) shares experienced unusual options activity on Monday.
-The stock price moved down to $137.16 following the option alert.
+Shares of IBM (NYSE:IBM) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved up to $142.72.

 - Sentiment: BEARISH